St. Mark's Cathedral, Bengaluru: History

 The foundation stone was laid in 1808, and construction was completed in 1812.
 The church was consecrated by the Bishop of Calcutta in 1816.
 The church was expanded in 1901, and went through reconstruction in 1927.
 The church had its beginnings as a garrison Anglican church.
 It became part of the Church of South India after Indian independence in 1947, going on to be the Cathedral of the Karnataka Central Diocese in 1961.

 When it began as a garrison church in 1808 of the Madras Army of the East India Company, it had a seating capacity of 400.
 As a result of the number of members growing to 2000, a new building was constructed in August 1902, with a seating capacity of 700.
 However, this new church building collapsed, and had to be rebuilt again in 1906.
 On 17 February 1923, the church building was ravaged by fire (caused by short circuit) and restoration had to take place.
 However, as the renovation works were about to be completed in February 1924, the church building again collapsed.
 Reconstruction of the church started in 1926 and was completed in 1927.

 After the church was damaged in fire in 1923, the congregation temporarily worshipped at the St. Andrew's Kirk, Cubbon Road, till St. Marks's was rebuilt in 1927.

 The first Indian Presbyter of the cathedral was Rev H F J Daniel, who was installed as the Presbyter-in-charge in 1961.

-Military Heritage
+Military heritage

 The military colours of the 77th Moplah Rifles infantry Regiment, after disbandment (1907) are displayed on the west wall of St. Marks.
-There is also a memorial for the lives lost in the Moplah revolt.
-There are also memorial plaques for several British officers who lost their lives in the Bangalore Cantonment.
+There is also a memorial for those killed in the Moplah revolt.
+There are also memorial plaques for several British officers who died in the Bangalore Cantonment.